newTest0321/CloudNative-DevOps/README.md

 # CloudNative DevOps Blueprint

 This project is designed to facilitate the deployment of a MERN (MongoDB, Express, React, Node.js) application by integrating key DevOps tools and best practices.
-It leverages Docker for containerization, Kubernetes for orchestration, Jenkins for CI/CD automation, Helm for package management, ArgoCD for GitOps-based deployment, Kustomize for environment-specific configurations, and Prometheus/Grafana for monitoring and observability.
+It leverages Docker for containerization, Kubernetes for orchestration, Jenkins for CI/CD automation, Helm for package management, ArgoCD for GitOps-based deployment, Argo Rollouts for progressive delivery, Kustomize for environment-specific configurations, and Prometheus/Grafana for monitoring and observability.

 ## Overview